-Wherever available EPA EJSCREEN data will be used, as reflected in the steps below.
-See regional reports for differences in methodology and data availability (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b).
+In the U.S. Caribbean and Hawai'i, EPA EJSCREEN data were used, as reflected in the steps below.
+See regional reports for the other Pacific Island regions for differences in methodology and data availability (Dobson et al. 2020c-d; Dobson et al. 2021a-b).

 - A. Prepare the data for the analysis. - a.
-Download and import EPA EJSCREEN data from download file: EJSCREEN_2018_StatePctile.gdb - b.
+Download and import EPA EJSCREEN data from download file: EJSCREEN\2018\StatePctile.gdb - b.
 Clip the layer to the region and reproject